NZ Certificate in Infrastructure Works (Level 3)

 Get essential skills for this vital industry

-Are you working in the infrastructure industry and are seeking formal qualifications?
+Are you looking at or already working in the infrastructure industry and are seeking formal qualifications?

-The NZ Certificate in Infrastructure Works (Level 3) provides an introduction to a range of standard infrastructure worksite operations.
+The NZ Certificate in Infrastructure Works [Level 3] provides knowledge and skills that can be applied across a range of standard infrastructure work site operations.

 Dates